The quantities provided above are averages only.

 In a deep medium frying pan, heat the butter and a drizzle of olive oil over a medium-high heat.
 Add the brown onion and carrot and cook, stirring, for 5 minutes, or until softened.

 Add the Bengal curry paste, ginger and mild North Indian spice blend and cook, stirring, for 1 minute, or until fragrant.
-Add the basmati rice and stir to coat.
-Add the hot water, crumble in the vegetable stock (1 cube for 2 people / 2 cubes for 4 people) and bring to the boil.
+Add the basmati rice and stir to coat in the mixture.
+Add the hot water, crumble in the vegetable stock (see ingredients list) and bring to the boil.
 Reduce the heat to medium and simmer for 20-22 minutes, or until the stock is absorbed and the rice is tender.
-TIP: If the liquid is absorbed before the rice is tender, add a dash of water.
+TIP: If the liquid is absorbed before the rice is tender, add an extra dash of water.